 A volunteer coordinator is another role that is likely only part of a larger staff, but the importance of this role should not be overlooked.
 Nonprofits rely greatly on volunteers to raise funds for the organization, help run events, and even work directly with the organization’s beneficiaries.

 A volunteer coordinator manages these volunteers and helps in the management of the programs.
 Working with a program manager or coordinator, this job can help a nonprofit find greater success without spending money on employee salaries.

-The volunteer coordinator oversees volunteer recruitment, training, scheduling and oversees how they do in their volunteer roles.
+The volunteer coordinator oversees volunteer recruitment, training, and scheduling, and oversees how they do in their volunteer roles.
 This individual will have to keep track of volunteer files and collect feedback from both the volunteers and the people they work with.

 One of the primary purposes of a board of directors is to determine the salary for an executive director or CEO.

-Nonprofit best practice says the individual who is being chosen should not be part of the decision-making process, so many boards create a separate committee to discuss this role prior to hiring.
+Nonprofit best practice says the individual who is being chosen should not be part of the decision-making process, so many boards create a separate committee to discuss this role before hiring.

 Compensation for this role will likely be more than a salary, so the board will also determine any benefits and bonuses they will offer to find the most qualified candidate.